 - Take a note of Access Key and Secret Key

-Once you have those keys, enter it on WP SES settings and send an test email to verified email id.
-If you receive the email than everything is setup correctly.
+Once you have those keys, enter it on WP SES settings and send a test email to verified email-id.
+If you receive the email then everything is set up correctly.

-Its never good to send email out from an email address which can’t receive emails.
-If someone decide to reply to your email, you won’t be able to receive it.
+Its never good to send an email out from an email address which can’t receive emails.
+If someone decides to reply to your email, you won’t be able to receive it.

 There are two ways you can receive the emails, through AWS SES or use email Forwarders.

-You can also use a AWS Lambda function to format and forward that email.
-We will take a look at a later stage.
+You can also use an AWS Lambda function to format and forward that email.
+We will take a look at it in a different blog post.

 Most of the domain name provider give email forwarding service with domain name purchase.
-I use Godaddy for most of my domain name purchase and they allow to create 100 email address with forwarding enable.
+I use Namecheap for most of my domain name purchase and they allow to create 100 email address with forwarding enabled.

 This means, I can have up to 100 email address on my domain and the emails coming for them will be forwarded accordingly.
 The only thing you need to make sure is that MX records are setup correctly.

-I have created a gmail address and setup email forwarding for my domain email address.
-This way even if someone wants to reply on the email, I will still receive it.
+I have created a Gmail address and set up email forwarding for my domain email address.
+This way even if someone wants to reply to the email, I will still receive it.

 If you are using AWS route 53 DNS service, you need to add the MX record.
 Just create new records and add the value given by your domain provider, that will create the email forward.

-This way you have a service to send email out and receive emails and both service can be configured to use any SMTP client.
+This way you have a service to send an email out and receive emails.
+Both services can be configured to use any SMTP client.

 If you are using LightSail, how are you setting up your email service?
 Let us know in comments.